 I can’t ignore the other 7 towns around the lake, and there are a few towns that many people would recommend you to stay at.
 These are my thoughts on why I personally wouldn’t choose them, but they may be right for you so don’t take only my word for it.

-๐ San Juan: San Juan was GORGEOUS and one of my favourite towns on Lake Atitlan, but I don’t think I’d want to stay there unless it was an additional third or fourth stay.
-It is quite a small town without the amenities of San Pedro or Pana, and it also doesn’t have volcano views.
-I really did love the town and I think visiting for the day is one of the best things to do in Lake Atitlan, but I don’t think it’s worth sacrificing amenities for somewhere that doesn’t have a nice vista of the volcanoes.
+🌈 San Juan: San Juan was GORGEOUS and one of my favourite towns on Lake Atitlan, but I don’t think I’d want to stay there unless it was an additional third or fourth stay.
+It is quite a small town without the amenities of San Pedro or Pana, however I will say this seems to be changing quite quickly, and I’m sure the town has a lot more to offer now than when we first visited.
+However, it also doesn’t have volcano views and you can’t change that!
+I really did love San Juan and I think visiting for the day is one of the best things to do in Lake Atitlan, but I don’t think it’s worth sacrificing (some?) amenities for somewhere that doesn’t have a nice vista of the volcanoes.
 Just my personal preference.

-๐ Santa Catarina Palopo: the town is cute and colourful, and again totally worth visiting for the day, but it is very small and lacking in any amenities, with very few restaurant options.
-The views are incredible, so this could be your base for the relaxing portion of your stay, however, the accommodation options here are very pricey, so I think Santa Cruz is a better option.
+🌀 Santa Catarina Palopo: the town is cute and colourful, and again totally worth visiting for the day, but it is very small and lacking in any amenities, with very few restaurant options.
+The views are incredible, so this could be your base for the relaxing portion of your stay, however, the accommodation options here are very pricey, so I think Santa Cruz is a better option unless you’re on a bigger budget.

 Plus the remainder of the 11 villages around Lake Atitlan I haven’t mentioned here: Santiago Atitlan, San Lucas Toliman and San Antonio Palaopo.
 All these towns have their drawcards, but unless you’ve got a lot of time, it’s unlikely you’d choose to stay in these smaller, more local villages that have fewer accommodation options.